Jin Yong: Career

 Cha was a journalist.
+To help support his studies, he began work in 1947 as a journalist and translator for the Ta Kung Pao newspaper in Shanghai.
+He moved to Hong Kong in 1948 to work for the paper's office in the city.
 When Cha was transferred to New Evening Post (of British Hong Kong) as Deputy Editor, he met Chen Wentong, who wrote his first wuxia novel under the pseudonym "Liang Yusheng" in 1953.
 Chen and Cha became good friends and it was under the former's influence that Cha began work on his first serialised martial arts novel, The Book and the Sword, in 1955.
 In 1957, while still working on wuxia serialisations, he quit his previous job and worked as a scenarist-director and scriptwriter at Great Wall Movie Enterprises Ltd and Phoenix Film Company.

 In 1959, Cha co-founded the Hong Kong newspaper Ming Pao with his high school classmate Shen Baoxin (沈寶新).
 Cha served as its editor-in-chief for years, writing both serialised novels and editorials, amounting to some 10,000 Chinese characters per day.
 His novels also earned him a large readership.
 Cha completed his last wuxia novel in 1972, after which he officially retired from writing novels, and spent the remaining years of that decade editing and revising his literary works instead.
 The first complete definitive edition of his works appeared in 1979.
-In 1980, Cha wrote a postscript to Wu Gongzao's taiji classic Wu Jia Taijiquan, where he described influences from as far back as Laozi and Zhuangzi on contemporary Chinese martial arts.
+In 1980, Cha wrote a postscript to Wu Gongzao's tai chi classic Wujia Taijiquan, where he described influences from as far back as Laozi and Zhuang Zhou on contemporary Chinese martial arts.

 By then, Cha's wuxia novels had gained great popularity in Chinese-speaking areas.
 All of his novels have since been adapted into films, TV shows and radio dramas in Hong Kong, Taiwan and China.
-The important characters in his novels are so well known to the public that they can be alluded to with ease between all three regions.
+The important characters in his novels are so well known to the public that they can be alluded to with ease in all three regions.

 In the late 1970s, Cha was involved in Hong Kong politics.
 After Deng Xiaoping, a Jin Yong fan, came to power and initiated the reform and opening-up process, Cha became the first non-Communist Hong Konger to meet with Deng.
 He was a member of the Hong Kong Basic Law drafting committee but resigned in protest after the 1989 Tiananmen Square protests and massacre.
 He was also part of the Preparatory Committee set up in 1996 by the Chinese government to monitor the 1997 transfer of sovereignty.

 In 1993, Cha prepared for retirement from editorial work and sold all his shares in Ming Pao.

+The asteroid 10930 Jinyong (1998 CR2) has been named after him.